Iowa convicted killer claims he served life sentence after he died, and then revived

 IOWA FIRE CHIEF FIRED AFTER ALLEGEDLY DRUNKENLY DRIVING PATIENT TO HOSPITAL WHILE ON JOB

 Benjamin Schreiber, 66, was rushed from the Iowa State Penitentiary to the hospital in 2015 after large kidney stones caused him to develop septic poisoning, according to court records.
-Schreiber – who had been convicted of first-degree murder and sentenced to life without parole – was unconscious by the time he arrived to the hospital, the Des Moines Register reported.
+Schreiber – who had been convicted of first-degree murder in 1997 and sentenced to life without parole – was unconscious by the time he arrived to the hospital, the Des Moines Register reported.

 He had signed a "do not resuscitate" order years earlier.
 Hospital staff also called his brother in Texas who told them "if he is in pain, you may give him something to ease the pain, but otherwise you are to let him pass," court documents said.
 Doctors instead administered resuscitation fluids through an IV and performed life-saving surgery to repair the damage caused by the kidney stones.